akshayvernekar/esp-webthing/README.md

     Parameters:
         _thing = pointer to the thing object

-## For sample implemnatation see : https://github.com/akshayvernekar/esp-webthing_examples
+### For sample implementation see : https://github.com/akshayvernekar/esp-webthing_examples